Growing promising leadersTake our eligibility quiz

-The Teach First NZ teaching and education leadership programme is employment-based and provides carefully selected participants with the opportunity to teach in a secondary school serving a low-income community, whilst completing a Masters qualification over two years.
+The Teach First NZ education leadership programme provides successful candidates with the opportunity to teach in a partnered secondary school while completing a Postgraduate Diploma in Secondary Teaching.

-Acceptance into the programme means that you can:
+Acceptance into the Teach First NZ programme means that you can:

 - Make a real difference in the community and in the lives of our rangatahi

 - Be paid as you learn

 - Be part of a national movement towards change

 - Receive a competitive salary, as well as 10 weeks of annual holiday

 - Receive a fully funded Postgraduate Diploma in Secondary Teaching

 - Build lifelong friendships with fellow participants

 - Access a network of participants, alumni, education leaders and businesses